deepgram/web-next/content/blog/posts/python-topic-modeling-with-a-bert-model/index.md

 print(docs[99])
 ```

-From these couple emails, we can see that the text data consists of a bunch of emails that are not all on the same topic.
+From these couple of emails, we can see that the text data consists of a bunch of emails that are not all on the same topic.
 Once you have the list, feel free to explore it more if you'd like a better understanding of the data.

 ### This is Where the Magic Happens